 Svevia AB was formed in 2009 when the National Roads Administration's production unit, Vägverket Produktion, was corporatised.
 The main reasons for corporatisation were to improve the conditions for competitive neutrality, eliminate the basis for suspicions of cross-subsidisation and increase productivity in the market.
 Svevia conducts contracting, service and leasing operations in the area of traffic, land, construction and civil engineering.
 The Swedish infrastructure market is valued at almost SEK 120bn, with new construction and improvement accounting for SEK 100bn and repairs, maintenance and operation for the remainder.
 Half the market is private, while public investments account for the other half.
 Svevia is the market leader in road operation and maintenance.
-In surfacing its offer covers ballast, asphalt manufacture and laying and road marking.
-Civil Engineering offers road construction and improvement, foundation, land and rock and concrete work and soil decontamination.
-The Swedish Transport Administration is Svevia's largest customer, accounting for just over half its sales.
+In surfacing its offer covers ballast, asphalt manufacture and laying, and road marking.
+Civil Engineering offers road construction and improvement, foundation, land and rock and concrete work and soil decontamination The Swedish Transport Administration is Svevia's largest customer, accounting for just over half its sales.

-- · Net sales decreased compared with the preceding year and were SEK 8 181m. - · Order bookings increased from the preceding year and were SEK 8 954m (8 594m).
-At the end of December the order stock was SEK 8 488m (7 716m). - · Impairments in the Civil Engineering reduced the full-year profit. - · In terms of earnings, the fourth quarter of 2019 was the best in Svevia's history.
+- Net sales decreased slightly compared with the preceding year and were SEK 8 135m. - Order bookings decreased from the preceding year and were SEK 8 661m (8 954m).
+However, the order stock increased and was SEK 9 015m (8 488m) on 31 December. - The operating profit increased to SEK 338m (202m) and the operating margin improved to 4.2% (2.5%).

 - Profitability: Return on equity of at least 20%.
-The outcome was 12.0%. - Capital structure: Equity/assets ratio of at least 20-30%.
-The equity/assets ratio was 29.8%. - Dividend: Ordinary dividend to be equal to at least 50% of profit after tax, but with account taken of the Group's future capital requirements and any investment and acquisition plans.
-A dividend of SEK 88m was paid, which is in line with policy.
+The outcome was 18.9%. - Capital structure: Equity/assets ratio of at least 20-30%.
+The equity/assets ratio was 33.4%. - Dividend: Ordinary dividend to be equal to at least 50% of profit after tax, but with account taken of the group's future capital requirements and any investment and acquisition plans.
+A dividend of SEK 251m was paid, which is in line with policy.

-Sustainable business targets See the table below.
+Targets for sustainable value creation See the table below.